SilverLinings89/VirusSimulator/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/VirusSimulator` directory.

 ## Status

-The project is currently not in a released state, meaning it will not work completely and some core features are missing.
-A basic implementation is there however.

-I check for security updates of this codebase occasionally but don't currently have the time to invest much effort into further development.
+I am working on creating a first feature complete version of this project.

 ## Data Sources